philbooth/complexity-report/README.md

 `json`
 and `xml`.
-These are loaded with `require` from the `src/formats` subdirectory. and adding new formats is really easy
+These are loaded with `require` from the `src/formats` subdirectory and adding new formats is really easy.
 Each format module must export a function `format`, which takes a report object as its only argument and returns its string representation of the report.